Formation of gravastars

-Although obtaining the dynamical solution reported in Fig.~\ref{fig:fig1} requires some tuning of the initial energy density and spatial curvature -- and black-hole solutions are obviously easier to obtain than gravastars -- there are infinite possible values of $e_{\rm I}$ and $k_{\rm I}$ that lead to a gravastar.
-Overall, this is only one of the three possible scenarios resulting from generic initial data [case (2) hereafter].
+Producing a gravastar is only one of the three possible scenarios resulting from generic initial data [case (2) hereafter].
 The other two possibilities have a final state with $\mathcal{R}_{1,\star} = \mathcal{R}_{2,\star} = 0$ [case (1) hereafter], or $\mathcal{R}_{1,\star} = \mathcal{R}_{2,\star} > 2M$ [case (3) hereafter].
 These cases are summarized in Fig.~\ref{fig:fig2}, which reports with a solid black line the set of $(e_{\rm I}, |k_{\rm I}|)$ values leading to a successful gravastar formation.
-Values below the line (dark-shaded area) refer instead to a black-hole formation, while values above the line (light-shaded area) refer to a configuration that may correspond (or not) to a stable but non-compact gravastar or to a non-equilibrium configuration.
-Also shown schematically in the inset are the three possible cases that we have illustrated above, where the initial position of the de-Sitter bubble is chosen only for illustrative purposes.
-The properties of the space of parameters in Fig.~\ref{fig:fig2} are still largely unknown and future work could explore the presence of attractor solutions in the various regions and whether a critical behavior is exhibited by solutions approaching the separatrix between cases (1) and (3), along which a gravastar formation is possible.
+Values below the line (dark-shaded area) refer instead to a black hole formation, while values above the line (light-shaded area) refer to a configuration that may correspond (or not) to a stable but less-compact gravastar or to a nonequilibrium configuration.
+Also shown schematically in the inset are the three possible cases that we have illustrated above, where the initial position of the de Sitter bubble is chosen only for illustrative purposes.